|Nutrition Facts (per serving)|

 |Saturated Fat 8g||42%|

 |Dietary Fiber 1g||3%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The garlic gives this shrimp dish fabulous flavor, and I always add an extra clove or a dash garlic powder to intensify that flavor.
-If you don't have fresh garlic, add about 1/4 teaspoon of a good quality garlic powder when you add the parsley.
+The garlic gives this shrimp dish fabulous flavor, and we always add an extra clove or a dash garlic powder to intensify that flavor.
+If you don't have fresh garlic, add about 1/4 teaspoon of a good-quality garlic powder when you add the parsley.

 Serve the dish with sliced fresh vegetables or a tossed salad, or steam some broccoli or green beans.

 The recipe calls for clam broth, but it would still be delicious with more chicken broth or a cup of vegetable broth.

 1 cup long-grain white rice, uncooked